17. Lecsyony Tseinyabtyop: Cali Nu Tiu Pamyël Na? “Where Does Señor Panfilo Live?”

 §17.2.
 Familiar pronouns

-The sentences below use new pronouns which you haven’t seen in this book up to now, (abbreviated “fam.”) pronouns.
+The sentences below use new pronouns which you haven’t seen in this book up to now, FAMILIAR (abbreviated “fam.”) pronouns.
 The bound subject and possessor familiar pronoun is -azh [ahzh:] and the free familiar pronoun is laazh [làa’-azh:].

 Bdapazh lo Lia Len.